 Students can apply for acceptance into the Internship Program following their second year of study if they are in good academic standing, are legally permitted to work in Canada, and are registered in one of the academic programs offered by the Faculty of Agriculture, Forestry, and Home Economics.
-Application forms are available at Student Services (2-10 Agriculture/Forestry Centre).
+International students must apply for a working visa when applying to the program.
+Application forms are available at Student Services (231 General Services Building).
 Applicants must meet a spoken English requirement (see §13.3.2).